luau-lang/luau/rfcs/recursive-type-unrestriction.md

 ### Strict recursive type instantiations with a cache and an occurrence check

-We can use occurrence checks to ensure there's no blowup.
+We can use occurrence checks to ensure there's less blowup.
 We can restrict a recursive use `T<U1,...,UN>` in the definition of `T<a1...aN>` so that either `UI` is `aI` or contains none of `a1...aN`.
 For example this bans
 ```